 Even though the risks for female travelers is low, taking normal safety precautions is necessary, since there are some reports of sexual crimes being on the rise in Ireland.

 When speaking in general, Dublin is a very safe city.

 Certain petty crimes are possible, such as muggings, and robberies, which have been known to occur in Dublin.

 Be very careful while in Grafton Street, which is a place frequently visited by tourists and pickpockets as well.

 As in any city, there are areas to be avoided, full of junkies and criminals.

 In Dublin, as in any other European capital city, you should be watchful, vigilant and be aware not to walk into some bad areas.

 Avoid staying on the street late at night when drunk people express violent behavior and crime are most likely to occur.

 If you do get into any kind of trouble, never be afraid to approach Gardai, the police officers whose job is to help.

 - Visas - Whether you need a visa for entering Ireland or not, depends on your nationality.
 Your passport should be valid for the proposed duration of your stay.
 Ireland is a member of the Common Travel Area, so British nationals would not need a passport to visit Ireland.

 - Currency - The Republic of Ireland belongs to the European Union and the official currency is the Euro.
-You should check before you travel whether your credit card is accepted there or not, but most of Master card and Visas can be used in ATM machines in Ireland.
+You should check before you travel whether your credit card is accepted there or not, but most of the Master card and Visas can be used in ATMs in Ireland.

 - Airports - You can come to Dublin via Dublin Airport, Belfast City Airport and Cork Airport.
 Dublin is served by Ryanair, Ireland's second airline and Europe's largest low fares airline.